 “I’m excited to join the Dallas Holocaust and Human Rights Museum,” said Garner.
 “I feel honored to be part of such an important cultural organization in our community.”

-After earning a Bachelor of Business Administration degree in marketing with academic honors from The University of Texas at Austin, Garner began her career in nonprofit arts management as the External Affairs Manager for Arts District Friends, the predecessor organization to the AT&T Performing Arts Center (ATTPAC).
+After earning a Bachelor of Business Administration degree in marketing with academic honors from The University of Texas at Austin, Garner began her career in nonprofit arts management as the External Affairs Manager for the Arts District Friends in Dallas.

 Garner went on to become one of the early staff members of the Dallas Center for the Performing Arts, the foundation which oversaw the campaign to design and build the AT&T Performing Arts Center in downtown Dallas Arts District.
 She planned and produced more than 75 events, including the spectacular groundbreaking and grand opening events.